CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/design/papers/ts_theory/ts_meaning_theory.md

 - can be maintained on a laptop

 **Representation and interaction notes**
-Individual attributes are expected to be represented as discrete labels, bounded numerical values, or small structured sub-objects.
-They are not assumed to be fully independent; referent continuity, identity continuity, and topic, for example, interact and must be updated consistently.
+Attributes are represented as discrete labels, bounded numerical values, or small structured sub-objects.
+They are not assumed to be independent; referent continuity, identity continuity, and topic interact and must be updated consistently.

 The meaning state vector is a primary extension point.
-New invariants may be introduced under the six criteria without breaking determinism, replay, continuity, identity, or routing, provided the update rules remain deterministic and bounded.
+New invariants may be introduced under the six criteria without breaking determinism, replay, continuity, identity, or routing.

 ---

-# **4. Raw Meaning and the Raw → Canonical Mapping**
+# **5. Raw Meaning and the Raw → Canonical Mapping**

 Raw meaning is the output of extraction primitives (CEx-Pck).
 Raw meaning is noisy, volatile, unbounded, and non-deterministic.